 —Not all drive-ins allow outside food, so please check the policy if you want to bring a picnic.
 And look at the posted rules online first if your dog wants to come along, too.

-Here are 7 drive-in movie theaters around the Seattle area:
+Here are 7 drive-in movie theaters around the Seattle area for 2022:

 The BECU Movies event was going strong at Marymoor Park each summer before the pandemic hit – for people with picnic blankets and portable chairs.
 With a quick change, it’s been repurposed as a drive-in.